xiaweijie1996/R2M-Model/README.md

 Figure 5.
 Calculation of minimum distance between panels
 </p>

-The data of the panel corresponds to a policristaline PERC Canadian Solar and is taken from: https://drive.google.com/drive/folders/1V6A4QYkpaBNFW43knFr8O-DXwlMuXWdd
-The power of the panel is 0.36 kW

-For an inclined surface use the following website can be used: https://www.monsolar.com/separacion-paneles-solares
+Other inputs are:
+The total surface (m): 62
+The "flat surface"; if installed directly with the slope of the roof (m): 160

+**Output data**
+The outputs are:

+* The area of a matrix, number of matrices and finally the installed power (kW)
+* The area of a matrix, number of matrices and finally the installable power (kW)

+**Other remarks**

 The following also have to be taken into account:
 The minimum distance from chimneys is: 0.9 m
 The distance from other panels (horizontal) shall be: 0.5m

+For an inclined surface use the following website can be used: https://www.monsolar.com/separacion-paneles-solares